 A Child Living with a Pacemaker or Implantable Cardioverter Defibrillator (ICD)

-With advances in technology, implanted pacemakers and ICDs generally last 5 to 7 years or more (depending on usage and the type of device) and, in most cases, allow a child to lead a normal life.
-In addition, advances in device circuitry and insulation have reduced the interference risk from machinery, such as microwaves, which in the past may have altered or otherwise affected these surgically implanted cardiac devices.
-Even so, certain precautions must be taken into consideration when a child has an implanted pacemaker or ICD.
+With advances in technology, implanted pacemakers and ICDs generally last 5 to 7 years or more (depending on usage and the type of device).
+In most cases, a child with one of these devices can lead a normal life.
+New technology has also reduced the interference risk from machinery, such as microwaves.
+In the past, these items may have affected these devices.
+Even so, take certain precautions when a child has an implanted pacemaker or ICD.

 What precautions should be taken with an implanted pacemaker or ICD?